SPF 60 that soaks in quickly, feels lightweight on face and body, and avoids the heavy, clingy finish that stops you reapplying.

 Neutrogena Invisible Daily Defense Face Serum SPF 60+

-- Lightweight, skincare-like feel on the face
+- Lightweight, skincare-like texture

 - May look dewy on very oily skin